-5. Myers v.
+^{5.} Myers v.
 Harrington, 70 Cal.
 App.
 680, 234 Pac.
 412 (1925).

-6. It should be pointed out that Civil Code Section 205 provides that if a parent chargeable with the support of a child dies, failing to provide for its support and leaving it chargeable to the County or in a State institution to be cared for at State expense, the County or State may claim provision for its support from the parent's estate.
+^{6.} It should be pointed out that Civil Code Section 205 provides that if a parent chargeable with the support of a child dies, failing to provide for its support and leaving it chargeable to the County or in a State institution to be cared for at State expense, the County or State may claim provision for its support from the parent's estate.
 It will be noted that the proposed legislation also omits the provision of present Probate Code Section 573 with respect to survival of actions by the State or its subdivisions "founded upon any statutory liability of any person for support, maintenance, aid, care of necessaries furnished to him or to his spouse, relatives or kindred."
 This is because (1) such actions would be included within the broad language of the new statute insofar as the liability is incurred prior to death and (2) the language has not apparently been construed as imposing liability for support after death.

-of action for personal injury cannot arise against a person who is dead and thus nonexistent.
-A simultaneous death provision has therefore been incorporated in the legislation recommended by the Commission to preclude the possibility of such a construction of the proposed new survival statute.

-4. The proposed legislation includes amendments to Code of Civil Procedure Sections 376 and 377 and Probate Code Section 707 necessary to conform them to the proposed new survival statute.
-Thus, cross references to Civil Code Section 956 and Probate Code Section 574 are eliminated and replaced by references to the new statute.
-In addition, the specific survival provisions contained in Code of Civil Procedure Sections 376 and 377 are eliminated.
-Such provisions are rendered unnecessary by the all-inclusive language of the new survival statute.
+- 3. The report of the Commission's research consultant points out that the technical argument has been successfully made in at least one jurisdiction that in cases where the victim's injury occurs either after or simultaneously with the wrongdoer's death no cause of action comes into existence upon which a survival statute can operate because a cause of action for personal injury cannot arise against a person who is dead and thus nonexistent.
+A simultaneous death provision has therefore been incorporated in the legislation recommended by the Commission to preclude the possibility of such a construction of the proposed new survival statute. - 4.
+The proposed legislation includes amendments to Code of Civil Procedure Sections 376 and 377 and Probate Code Section 707 necessary to conform them to the proposed new survival statute.
+Thus, cross references to Civil Code Section 956 [and-Prebate-Gede-Section-574] are eliminated and replaced by references to the new statute and cross references to Probate Code Section 574 are eliminated and replaced by language describing the claims now covered by Probate Code Section 574.
+In addition, the specific survival provisions contained in Code of Civil Procedure Sections 376 and 377 are eliminated and Vehicle Code Section 17157, a specific survival provision, is repealed.
+[Suck] These specific survival provisions are rendered unnecessary by the all-inclusive language of the new survival statute.
 Moreover, the presence of such specific provisions for survival in these statutes might conceivably lead a court to hold that some other existing or future statutory cause of action does not survive because the Legislature has failed to include such specific provisions therein.

+5. A provision is included in the proposed legislation to provide that a cause or right of action survives where the cause or right of action arises before, but the death occurs after, the effective date of the proposed legislation.